 2. Provides blood clotting processes, as it enhances the effect of vitamin K, which is involved in these reactions.

-3. Provides a mechanism for the selective permeability of substances through the membranes (barriers) of cells: some substances pass through it, others do not.
+3. Provides a mechanism for the selective permeability of substances through cell membranes (barriers): some substances pass through it, others do not.

-5. Participates in metabolic and hormonal processes by activating certain vital chemical reactions in the body.
+5. Participates in metabolic and hormonal processes by activating some vital chemical reactions in organism.

-First of all, medicines containing this element should be used by those people who are at risk:
+First of all, medications containing this element should be used by those people who are at risk:

 • suffering from osteochondrosis, arthritis or having prerequisites for their development (for example, hereditary);